 AV1 is an improvement over HEVC but probably isn’t a next generation video codec.
 And this is an advantage.
 When you start working on a new generation of a codec, the work necessary is long and arduous.
 Look at H.261, H.263, H.264 and HEVC codec generations:

-Here are some interesting things that occured to me while placing the video codecs on a timeline:
+Here are some interesting things that occurred to me while placing the video codecs on a timeline:

 - The year indicated for each codec is the year in which an initial official release was published

 - Understand that each video codec went through iterations of improvements, annexes, appendices and versions (HEVC already has 4 versions)

 - It takes 7-10 from one version until the next one gets released.
 On the H.26x track, the number of years between versions has grown through time

 - VP8 and VP9 have only 4 years between one and the other.
 It makes sense, as VP8 came late in the game, playing catch-up with H.264 and VP9 is timed nicely with HEVC

 - AV1 comes only 6 years after HEVC.
 Not enough time for research breakthroughs that would suggest a brand new video codec generation, but probably enough to make improvements on HEVC and VP9